 Chief Executive Officer

 Corinne Hammons is the Chief Executive Officer of Little Flower Children and Family Services of New York.
-She is responsible for the overall administration, financial viability and effectiveness of our services for children, families, youth and developmentally disabled adults in New York City and Long Island.
-She is committed to the development of the organization’s management team and all Little Flower employees to assure that the organization provides high quality and responsive services to those in our care.
+She is responsible for the implementation of the vision and mission, financial sustainability, and effectiveness of Little Flower’s services for children, families, and developmentally disabled adults in New York City and on Long Island.
+She also serves as the CEO of St. John’s Residence for Boys in Queens, which affiliated with Little Flower in 2018.

 Corinne holds an AB in Economics from Harvard University and a Master’s degree in Public Administration from the Wagner School of Public Service at New York University.
-Corinne is an active member of the Energeia Partnership at Molloy College and was a 2014 recipient of a Long Island Business News “40 Under 40” award.
-As a volunteer, she supports several initiatives related to education, including serving as a trustee of an independent school and conducting admission interviews for Harvard applicants each year.
+She is graduate of the Energeia Partnership, a regional stewardship program on Long Island, and was a recipient of Long Island Business News 40 Under 40 in Business award.